Arif432/server/README.md

 # Future Enhancements
 Implement a payment gateway for secure and seamless online transactions.
-Enhance the user interface with additional interactive features and animations.

 Incorporate user reviews and ratings for books.